coq/coq/doc/sphinx/addendum/program.rst

 pattern-matching if a return or in clause is specified.
 Likewise, the if construct is not treated specially by |Program| so boolean tests in the code are not automatically reflected in the obligations.
-One can use the dec combinator to get the correct hypotheses as in:
+One can use the :g:`dec` combinator to get the correct hypotheses as in:

 .. coqtop:: none